Our Ten Action Principles

 1. Needs & user-driven interventions.

-A needs & user-driven intervention is here defined as an intervention designed by the person(s) who shall benefit from the change, implement the activities, and ensure sustainability.
+A needs & user-driven intervention is here defined as an intervention where it is the person(s) who shall benefit from the change who is also designing the programme, implementing the activities, and ensuring the sustainability.

 2. Equal partnership